Geistyp/ofxGLV/README.md

 GLV GUI Toolkit for openframeworks

 Extend:
-- Normal button to GLV GUI
-- Will add UTF-8 label for other language (WIP)
+- add UTF-8 label for other language (WIP)

 ----